receptron/graphai/README.md

 Such *agentic applications* need to make multiple asynchronous API calls (such as OpenAI's chat-completion API, database query, web search, and etc.) and manage data dependencies among them, such as giving the answer from one LLM call to another -- which will become quite difficult to manage in a traditional programing style as the complexity of the application increases, because of the asynchronous nature of those APIs.

 GraphAI allows developers to describe dependencies among those agents (asynchronous API calls) in a data flow graph in YAML or JSON, which is called *declarative data flow programming* .
-The GraphAI engine will take care of all the complexity of concurrent asynchronous calls, data dependency management, error handling, retries and logging.
+The GraphAI engine will take care of all the complexity of concurrent asynchronous calls, data dependency management, task priority management, map-reduce processing, error handling, retries and logging.

 ## Declarative Data Flow Programming